100-m/nx.digital/doc/security.md

 #### Storage & key management
 At Neoxam, we fetch our clients’ public key from their GitHub account (https://github.com/USER.keys).
 All of our clients must have a GitHub account.
 If not, they must create one and send us their username in order to get their public keys automatically.
-A script is launched every 5 minutes to synchronize the public and private key.
+A script is launched every 5 minutes to synchronize the public key.
 Once the client revokes his public key, it will no longer exist on our server.
 Therefore, the access is no longer available.
 Your credentials and passphrase must remain confidential so that no one can modify or remove your public key.
 Our contract and trust is based on it.

+***@Val Customers github account is not a good solution to grant acess to our server.***

 #### How we Create / Read / Update or Delete our Keys
 - [Create a SSH Key](https://help.github.com/en/enterprise/2.16/user/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)